 Design or coincidence?
 Meditation came to my awareness when I was a teenager in the early ‘70’s, searching for my ‘truth’, trying to make some sense of the ‘world’, and my ‘purpose’ and ‘place’ within it.
-I realise now even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds my psyche in ways I cannot always find the words to explain.
-And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) also eased, almost seamlessly, gently alongside, the common underpinning tenets of each complementary to the other.
-I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.
+I realise now, even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds my psyche in ways I cannot always find the words to explain.
+And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) eased, almost seamlessly, gently alongside; the common underpinning tenets of each complementary to the other.
+I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, is a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.

-For example, they are anti-microbial, skin and wound healing, and psycho-emotional regulators.
+For example, essential oils posess anti-microbial, skin and wound healing, and psycho-emotional agent and regulatory properties.
 They uplift, ground, calm, even inspire, mood and emotion through chemical and hedonistic responses instigated within Limbic system.
+They stimulate cognitive function, aid mental alertness, concentration, clarity of thought, and memory.
 They revitalise and aid regeneration of skin tissue, and support the immune system.
-They also support cognitive function, aiding mental alertness, concentration, clarity of thought, and memory.
-They are attractant, repellent and protective (for example, in the plant they attract pollinators and repel plant eating herbivores and invasive insects, fungi and microbes).
+They are attractant, repellent and protective (for example, in the plant they attract pollinators and repel or ward off plant eating herbivores and invasive insects, fungi and microbes).
 Thus, essential oils are employed in many ways, beyond scent; for example, for example, their antimicrobial and preservative attributes enhance and protect the integrity of many manufactured foods and household products.
-Essential oils are found in beauty products from perfumes and shampoo, to face cream and skin care preparations.
-They add flavour to foods, and mask unpleasant tastes and odours.
-They are used to scent various household products, from polish to paper, room incense to insect repellents.
+Essential oils are found in beauty products ranging from perfumes and shampoo, to face cream and skin care preparations; they add flavour and shelf life to foods, and mask unpleasant tastes and odours; they scent various household products, from polish to paper, room incense to insect repellents.
 Their qualities truly are diverse.

-Combined with massage (or soft tissue manipulation), essential oils are further potentiated; massage warms surface tissues, aids the circulatory (lymph and blood), nervous, and immune systems, and aids essential oil absorption into the deeper layers of skin, from where their molecules are transported throughout the body via the circulatory system.
+Combined with massage (or soft tissue manipulation), the qualities of essential oils are further potentiated.
+Massage warms surface tissues, aids the circulatory (lymph and blood), nervous, and immune systems, and aids essential oil absorption into the deeper layers of skin, from where essential oil molecules are transported throughout the body via the circulatory system.

-My passion for essential oils is inspired by their sensual (‘scentual’), psycho-emotional-spiritual influence, their creative potential to influence ambience, to connect to deep intrinsic feelings, moods, emotions, inspriation, and memories.
+My personal passion for essential oils is inspired by their sensual (‘scentual’), psycho-emotional-spiritual influence, their creative potential to influence ambience, to tap into and connect to deep intrinsic feelings, moods, emotions, and memories.
 I am endlessly fascinated by their ability to restore, rejuvenate, repair, and protect not just body tissues, but the whole body, from physical to subtle.

 My motivation for writing my books is to share my experience, insights and knowledge, but importantly, to present information about essential oils in way that will inform and enable others to go on their own journey of discovery too, understanding how to use essential oils safely and effectively in the process.
 My books have potential to reach many more people than I can teach in a class or small group, even in a lifetime.
 Also, I am a perpetual student too; writing means I research and discover, question and reflect, expand and continually push my own boundaries.
 So while I guide, I travel alongside too – we’re in this together.

 How do I use essential oils?
 I use essential oils in various ways, but I am mindful, from experience, that less is often more when applying essential oils, so very small amounts can be incredibly effective.
 It is easy to become chemically saturated with a product, any product, if it is overused, most especially essential oils, because they are so concentrated, so I utilise these in small amounts.
-The trick is to use essential oils in moderation and to vary the essential oils you use to avoid sensitisation – I don’t use the same essential oil repeatedly, but select alternatives, and create different blends or combinations to avoid using the same oils repeatedly.
+The best way to use essential oils in moderation and to vary the essential oils, or oil, you use to avoid sensitisation – for example, I don’t use the same essential oil repeatedly, but select alternatives, and create different blends or combinations to avoid using the same oils repeatedly.

-For example, I tend to wear small amounts of essential oil as perfume on my cloths and in my hair, rather than on my skin.
-I use certain essential oils as first aid remedies, but do not use these repeatedly, so they are reserved for emergencies, if and when needed.
-The same goes for adding essential oils to skin care remedies; I use very small amounts and make up non-scented creams and lotions too, so I have essential oil-breaks (vegetable oils have amazing skin care qualities of their own), and apply the same principle for face-masks, I also use essential oils in hair products (non-scented shampoo or conditioner) occasionally rather than every wash, and so on.
+So, I tend to wear small amounts of essential oil as perfume on my cloths and in my hair, rather than on my skin.
+I use certain essential oils as first aid remedies, but do not use these repeatedly; thus, these oils are reserved for emergencies, if and when needed.
+The same goes for adding essential oils to skin care remedies; I use very small amounts and make up non-scented creams and lotions too, so I have essential oil-breaks (carefully selected vegetable oils have amazing skin care qualities of their own), and apply the same principle for face-masks, I also use essential oils in hair products (non-scented shampoo or conditioner) occasionally rather than every wash, and so on.

 I create environmental perfumes, using essential oils to instil an ambience or particular theme or mood, which I diffuse into the atmosphere – but not every day or all the time, just in inspired bursts on occasion.
-I don’t use essential oils to clean my house, they are too precious*, but I do use them to environmentally cleanse and ‘fumigate’ from time to time (dried herbs, such as sage, can be ‘smoked’ or ‘smudged’ to the same end); daily cleanliness and hygiene are better served with soap and water – we build our immune system through coming into contact with germs and bacteria and by allowing certain minor infections and illnesses to ‘run their course’; I save the troops for ‘battle’ rather than a minor skirmish.
+I don’t use essential oils to clean my house, they are too far too precious*, but I do use them to environmentally cleanse and ‘fumigate’ from time to time (dried herbs, such as sage, can be ‘smoked’ or ‘smudged’ to the same end); daily cleanliness and hygiene are better served with soap and water – we build our immune system through coming into contact with germs and bacteria and by allowing certain minor infections and illnesses to ‘run their course’; I save the troops for ‘battle’ rather than a minor skirmish.